c1505/AI-application-template/README.md

 - It is optimized to be quick and easy to start, deploy, and learn from.

 # How to use
-- Get an open AI key
+- Get an open AI key.  set a low budget so you don't get surprised by the bill.
+You can always increase it.

 - Clone this repo
 - create a virtual environment